 - FEMA grants that are not used for any required purpose, such as purchase of personal protective equipment or emergency food or shelter programs;

-- Municipalities who accept coronavirus relief fund money but fail to use the money for necessary expenditures incurred due to the public health Covid-19 emergency;
+- Municipalities that accept coronavirus relief fund money but fail to use the money for necessary expenditures incurred due to the public health Covid-19 emergency;

-- Airlines who accept relief money and then fail to meet a requirement, such as not furloughing workers;
+- Airlines that accept relief money and then fail to meet a requirement, such as not furloughing workers;

-- Small businesses who accept loan money or apply for loan forgiveness, but fail to meet a requirement, such as not using the funds to maintain workers and payroll, to make mortgage or rent payments, or utility payments;
+- Businesses that accept loan money or apply for loan forgiveness from the SBA’s Paycheck Protection Program, but fail to meet a requirement, such as not using the funds to maintain workers and payroll, to make mortgage or rent payments, or utility payments;

 - Grants for healthcare providers for coronavirus related activities who then fail to use the money in manner that meets grant requirements; or